Agricultural Lender Survey

 This is especially relevant because the survey respondents stated that farm loan volumes rose and are expected to rise in the short-term.
 In addition, large lending institutions, those with more than $50 million in agricultural loans, reported the largest gain in farm loan volumes, with the expectation for further increases in the near-term.

-Brian Briggeman, Associate Professor and Director of the Arthur Capper Cooperative Center
+- Brian Briggeman, Professor and Director of the Arthur Capper Cooperative Center, Department of Agricultural Economics, Kansas State University

-Christine Wilson, Professor and Assistant Dean of Academic Programs, for the College of Agriculture
+- Christine Wilson, Associate Dean & Director of Academic Programs, College of Agriculture, Purdue University